Privacy & Data Protection

 - Contact you about your appointments or related matters

-- Keep appropriate records in line with BACP and legal requirements
+- Keep appropriate records in line with BACP

 - Fulfil my legal and professional obligations